ollipal/classified.html/README.md

 ## Development

 Please create issues/PRs if you have any bugs reports or improvements to the current state.
-New features might not be accepted as this consept currently aims to be as simple as possible.
+New features might not be accepted as this concept currently aims to be as simple as possible.

 `classified.html` is generated automatically by running npm scripts inside src/, more info at [src/DEVELOPMENT.md](./src/DEVELOPMENT.md)